umer480/kubernetes/kubeadm-installation.md

 kubectl get pods -A
 ```

-### Quickly Deploy a POD to see its everything is working :
+### Quickly Deploy a POD to see if everything is working and are we able to deploy actual workload? :
 ```bash
 #kubectl run mytestpod --image=httpd --restart=Never
 ```